 Who can join?

 In the course of the project relevant stakeholders dealing with soil in the Alpine area will be included in project meetings to enhance the impact of the project.
 This will lead to a long-term partnership of soil experts and public authorities on the local, regional, national level.
-Moreover, NGOs and international organisations will be invited to participate in the meetings to develop a common understanding and a memorandum of understanding for the cooperation.
+Moreover, NGOs and international organisations were invited to participate in the meetings to develop a common understanding and a Memorandum of Understanding for the cooperation.
 The Alpine Soil Networks will build on and work closely together with existing soil networks and platforms.
 Representatives of these networks play an important role as observers in the Links4Soils project.

 The aim of the Alpine Soil Partnership is a strong transnational cooperation to enhance the protection, the conservation and the ecological connectivity of Alpine space ecosystems and share practical experiences and knowledge on sustainable soil management.

 - May 2017: Kick-off meeting Links4Soils and Alpine Soil Partnership (Ljubljana).
 Read the report of the Kick-off meeting...

 - November 2017: First official meeting of the Alpine Soil Partnership including an interactive Soil Café (in Innsbruck).
 More information about the Innsbruck meeting...

 - March 2018: Alpine Soil Partnership meeting with the focus on natural hazards at IRSTEA and joining of the first Alpine Soil Partners (Grenoble).
 More information about the Grenoble meeting...

 - November 2018: Alpine Soil Partnership meeting in Munich to formulate the Action Plan > Click here for more information.